 (1867 - 1868), Cedar Point

-A Federal post located near the present intersection of I-70 and CO 86 south of Agate.
-Soldiers occupied the grounds surrounding the train station.
+A Regular Army post located near the present intersection of I-70 and CO 86, about three or four miles east of town.
+Soldiers occupied the grounds surrounding the train stop.

 (1867), near Ramah